Transcaucasian Seim: Peace conference in Batum

-The talks, which lasted two weeks, exposed sharp foreign policy differences between the Armenian, Georgian National Councils and the Muslim National Committee.
+The talks, which lasted two weeks, exposed sharp foreign policy differences between the Armenian and Georgian National Councils and the Muslim National Committee.
 As noted by the Georgian historian Zurab Avalov, an eyewitness to the events taking place in the region, the loss of Batum dealt a blow to the economy of Georgia and Transcaucasia, while the loss of Kars threatened Armenia with complete destruction.
 The Azerbaijanis were in a completely different situation, who saw the Turks as a kindred people capable of helping them achieve their goals.

-At the negotiations, Turkey presented even more difficult conditions than the Brest–Litovsk Treaty envisaged – Transcaucasia was to cede two–thirds of the territory of the Erivan Governorate to Turkey, the Akhaltsikh and Akhalkalaki Districts of the Tiflis Governorate, as well as control over the Transcaucasian Railway.
+At the negotiations, Turkey presented even more difficult conditions than the Treaty of Brest–Litovsk envisaged – Transcaucasia was to cede two–thirds of the territory of the Erivan Governorate to Turkey, the Akhaltsikh and Akhalkalaki Districts of the Tiflis Governorate, as well as control over the Transcaucasus Railway.

-Thus, Georgia was losing areas closely connected with the former Tiflis Province, and for Armenia the new border meant almost complete physical destruction.
+Thus, Georgia was losing areas closely connected with the former Tiflis Governorate, and for Armenia the new border meant almost complete physical destruction.
 As Zurab Avalov notes, the adoption of these requirements dealt a blow to Transcaucasia as a union of three peoples, since after such a disengagement from Armenia there was nothing left.

 Proclamation of the independence of Georgia

 In this situation, the Georgian National Council turned to Germany for help and patronage.
 The German command eagerly responded to this appeal, because under the terms of a secret agreement signed in April on the division of spheres of influence in the Transcaucasia, Georgia was already in Germany's sphere of influence.
 German representatives advised Georgia to immediately declare independence and officially ask Germany for patronage in order to avoid Turkish invasion and destruction.

-On May 24–25, 1918, at a meeting of the executive committee of the Georgian National Council, this proposal was accepted.
+On 24–25 May 1918, at a meeting of the executive committee of the Georgian National Council, this proposal was accepted.
 There it was also decided to henceforth refer to the Georgian National Council as the Parliament of Georgia.

-On May 25, German troops landed in Georgia.
+On 25 May, German troops landed in Georgia.